Agnaldo (footballer, born 1978)

-Agnaldo Novaes dos Santos (born March 7, 1978), known as Agnaldo, is a Brazilian professional footballer who plays as a midfielder.
+Agnaldo Novaes dos Santos (born 7 March 1978), known as Agnaldo, is a Brazilian former professional footballer who played as a midfielder.

 Career

 Agnaldo used to play for several Brazilian football clubs such as Flamengo, Águia Negra MS, Vilavelhense ES and Vila Nova GO.

 Agnaldo moved to China and joined a top tier club Chengdu Blades during the 2009 league season.
 He played 14 league games, scored 1 goal in 2009 and was released by the club.
-He signed a contract with Shenyang Dongjin On March 2, 2010.
+He signed a contract with Shenyang Dongjin on 2 March 2010.